 Other than TN sportsbooks being prohibited from offering live prop betting on college sports and props involving college athletes, betting on NCAA bowl games is wide open.

 Of course, you still must be 21 or over and inside state lines.
 You also need to make all your bowl bets with legal and licensed TN online sportsbooks.

 Betting on anything at a licensed sportsbook requires you to:

 Whether you’re using the online sportsbook on your computer or you download the sportsbook app, every sportsbook will use geolocation to verify you are inside the state.
 They’ll also make sure you’re of legal age using the personal information you signed up with, including the last four digits of your Social Security number.

-Last season, Tennessee took on Indiana in the Gator Bowl.
+In 2020, Tennessee took on Indiana in the Gator Bowl.

 If there were Gator Bowl lines posted at TN online and mobile sportsbooks they would have most likely looked like this:

 These and other typical college bowl betting lines should be easy enough to read once you understand what each number represents.